-10.30 This licensing authority is aware that tracks may be subject to one or more than one premises licence, provided each licence relates to a specified area of the track.
+10.31 This licensing authority is aware that tracks may be subject to one or more than one premises licence, provided each licence relates to a specified area of the track.
 As per the Gambling Commission's Guidance, this licensing authority will consider the impact upon the third licensing objective and the need to ensure that entrances to each type of premises are distinct and that children are excluded from gambling areas where they are not permitted to enter.

-10.31 It is noted that the Act sets out certain matters that may not be subject of conditions:
+10.32 It is noted that the Act sets out certain matters that may not be subject of conditions:

-- S.169(4) prohibits a licensing authority from imposing a condition on a premises licence which makes it impossible to comply with an operating licence condition - S.172 (10) provides that conditions may not relate to gaming machine categories, numbers, or method of operation - S.170 provides that membership of a club or body cannot be required by attaching a condition to a premises licence (the Act specifically removed the membership requirement for casino and bingo clubs and this provision prevents it being reinstated) - S.171 prevents a licensing authority imposing conditions in relation to stakes, fees, winnings or prizes.
+- S.169(4) prohibits a licensing authority from imposing a condition on a premises licence which makes it impossible to comply with an operating licence condition - S.172 (10) provides that conditions may not relate to gaming machine categories, numbers, or method of operation (does not extend to fees for admission to a track) - S.170 provides that membership of a club or body cannot be required by attaching a condition to a premises licence (the Act specifically removed the membership requirement for casino and bingo clubs and this provision prevents it being reinstated)

-10.32 Door Supervisors - The Gambling Commission advises in its Guidance for local authorities that licensing authorities may consider whether there is a need for door supervisors in terms of the licensing objectives of protection of children and vulnerable persons from being harmed or exploited by gambling, and also in terms of preventing premises becoming a source of crime (and disorder).
-It is noted though that the door supervisors at casinos or bingo premises are not required to be licensed by the Security Industry Authority (SIA).
+- S.171 prevents a licensing authority imposing conditions in relation to stakes, fees, winnings or prizes. - 10.33 Door Supervisors The Gambling Commission advises in its Guidance to licensing authorities that licensing authorities may consider whether there is a need for door supervisors in terms of the licensing objectives of protection of children and vulnerable persons from being harmed or exploited by gambling, and also in terms of preventing premises becoming a source of crime (and disorder).
+It is noted though that in house door supervisors at casinos or bingo premises are not required to be licensed by the Security Industry Authority (SIA).
 This licensing authority will consider the need for door supervisors and the training accreditation and deployment of them on a case by case basis.
-This is in recognition of the nature of the work in terms of searching individuals, dealing with potentially aggressive persons, etc.
+This is in recognition of the nature of the work in terms of searching individuals, dealing with potentially aggressive persons, etc. - 10.34 For premises other than casinos and bingo premises, operators and licensing authorities may decide that supervision of entrances/machines is appropriate for particular cases.